edilambsheep/A3-StudBud-by-Edison-/README.md

+##### StudBud Language Tone

+The tone of the website was general, casual and conversational.
+This was to create a warm website that is inviting to future users.

 ##### References

 Davis, N. (2022).
 Is it Good to Listen to Music While Studying?
 Retrieved from Study.com website: https://study.com/academy/popular/is-it-good-to-listen-to-music-while-studying.html#:~:text=Benefits%20of%20Studying%20with%20Music&text=Music%20that%20is%20soothing%20and

+Dolin, A. (2019).
+How Students With ADHD Can Be Successful in College.
+Verywell Mind. https://www.verywellmind.com/college-students-with-adhd-20820

 Dutton, C. (n.d.).
 Retrieved June 3, 2022, from CodePen website: https://codepen.io/cathydutton/pen/xxpOOw